n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 (Int) debugA = -100
 ```

-And now we see the output is change from true to false.
+And now we see the output is changed from true to false.

 ```swift
 (lldb) c